rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 #define EXIT_REASON_PCOMMIT             65
 ```

-VMX Exit handler should be a pure assembly function because calling a compiled function needs some preparation and some register modification.
-The necessary thing in VMX Handler is saving the registers' state so you can continue other times.
+VMX-exit handler should be an assembly function because calling a compiled function needs some preparation and some register modification.
+The necessary thing in the VM-exit handler is saving the registers' state so we can continue the guest later.

-I create a sample function for saving the registers and returning the state, but in this function, we call another C function.
+I create a sample function for saving and restoring registers.
+In this function, we call another C function to extend the vm-exit handler.

 ```
 PUBLIC AsmVmexitHandler